SymbioticLab/Oort/training/README.md

 Table 1: GPU hours on Openimage

-***We recommend the developer to try OpenImage with YoGi setting, which is the most efficient setting.*** Instead, FedProx takes ~2X more GPU hours than YoGi, while the NLP task takes more than 3X GPU hours even with YoGi.
+***We recommend the developer to try OpenImage with YoGi setting, which is the most efficient setting.*** Instead, FedProx takes ~2X more GPU hours than YoGi, while the NLP task takes more than 4X GPU hours even with YoGi.

 ***Note that the performance of model training (both accuracy and time-to-accuracy performance) often shows certain variations.
 We report the average results over 5 runs in our paper.***
+We spent more than 6000 GPU hours on our evaluations.

 # Getting Started